-Over the course of many years the Americans took a different style of breeding to match their hunting style.
+Over the course of many years, the Americans took a different style of breeding to match their hunting style.
 This breeding practice resulted in a longer, taller dog, with a high hunting drive and a golden to deep red coat.

-The American Golden Retrievers and English Golden Retrievers are both considered Golden Retrievers.
+However, the American Golden Retrievers and English Golden Retrievers are both considered Golden Retrievers.
 Wherever you are in the world, your retriever will be registered under “Golden Retriever.”

-It should be pointed out that English Golden Retrievers are simply referred to as “Golden Retrievers” throughout Europe and the rest of the world.
-In the United States, however they are often called English Golden Retrievers to differentiate them from the American Golden Retrievers due to their difference in color and physical characteristics.
+English Golden Retrievers are simply referred to as “Golden Retrievers” throughout Europe and other countries.
+However, in the United States, they are often called English Golden Retrievers.
+This differentiates them from the American Golden Retrievers, due to their difference in color and physical characteristics.

 Simply stated, the American Golden Retriever is a Golden Retriever bred to the American Kennel Club (AKC) standards and the English Golden Retriever is bred to the British Kennel Club (KC) standards.
 The most obvious difference between American and English Golden Retrievers is the color of their coats.
 The AKC does not recognize light colored retrievers as opposed to the KC not recognizing mahogany and red colored retrievers.
-The most serious difference between the two are the health issues.
-American Golden Retrievers are 70% likely to develop cancer compared to The English Golden Retrievers 23%.
-Also, the life expectancy of an American Golden ranges from 8 to10 years old.
+Another difference between the two are the health issues.
+American Golden Retrievers are 70% likely to develop cancer compared to the English Golden Retriever’s 23%.
+Finally, the life expectancy of an American Golden ranges from 8 to10 years old.
 The English Goldens age ranges from 11 to 13 years of age.